Facebook

 Signs of Lung Cancer in Women

 Tobacco is a cancer-causing agent that takes the lives of women every year.
-It has been found to be responsible for 80%-90% of lung cancers among females, and it's important not to get complacent about its risks because many people don't understand how deadly tobacco can really be.
+It accounts for 80%-90% of female lung cancers, and it is essential not to become complacent about its risks because many people do not understand how deadly tobacco can be.

 Recent studies in the female population have supported a correlation between cigarettes and lung cancer.
 Women may be more susceptible to carcinogens as they are less equipped with enzymes that can break down these toxins, which is why women experience higher rates of lung cancer after fewer years than men do when exposed to these chemicals.